Farmer’s Market Options Have Major Health Benefits

 Produce sold at farmer’s markets is often picked the same day it is sold.
 This keeps nutrients locked in, to provide you with the most health benefits.

 Don’t be afraid to try new things from your local market.
 Get expert advice from growers on how to best store and prepare produce.
 I find they have great tips for getting the most of your farmer’s market haul.
-Visit your local Extension website for more information and tips.
-What will your next farmer’s market find be?
+See even more farmer’s market finds.

 Ellen Thomsen, MS, RD, LMNT, CDE is a clinical dietitian at CHI Health, working in Oncology and Functional nutrition.
 Ellen helps patients improve nutrition habits during cancer treatment and beyond.
 She is a group fitness instructor at the CHI Health Lakeside Wellness Center and enjoys helping people of all fitness abilities be active.
 Ellen is passionate about helping patients improve their lives through nutrition, activity and stress management.